raxoft/form_input/README.md

 ```

 The first of the incorrect steps is of particular interest,
-so there is the shortcut method `incorrect_step` just for that:
+so there is a shortcut method `incorrect_step` just for that:

 ``` ruby
   form.incorrect_step     # :email